cardo-org/Rembus.jl/README.md

 ## Query Data at Rest

-For each table object defined in the `schema.json` are exposed two services, one for querying and one for deleting data at rest:
+For each table object defined in the `schema.json` are exposed three automatically cretaed RPC services:

 * `query_{table}` for selecting items.

 * `delete_{table}` for deleting items;

+* `upsert_{table}` for inserting/updating items;

 For example for getting the `telemetry` data at rest: